databricks/run-notebook/README.md

         with:
           local-notebook-path: notebooks/MainNotebook.py
           # Alternatively, specify an existing-cluster-id to run against an existing cluster.
-          # The cluter JSON below is for Azure Databricks.
+          # The cluster JSON below is for Azure Databricks.
 On AWS and GCP, set
           # node_type_id to an appropriate node type, e.g. "i3.xlarge" for
           # AWS or "n1-highmem-4" for GCP
           new-cluster-json: >